ErikEJ/EFCorePowerTools/src/GUI/efcpt.7/readme.md

 The tasks are:

-- `EF Core Power Tools: Reverse engineer` - runs the tool with the current provider and connection string.
+- `EF Core Power Tools: Reverse Engineer` - runs the tool with the current provider and connection string.
 - `EF Core Power Tools: Edit Configuration` - opens the configuration file in the editor.
 - `EF Core Power Tools: Update` - updates the tool to the latest version.